 In order to make sure that our furnaces work as they should, many homeowners take some of the simpler care and maintenance steps into their own hands.
 However, with how often air is brought into the system, making sure that the filters and other parts are properly aligned is important.
 Incorrectly installing a filter, for example, can cause more harm than good, even if the filter simply wears out more often than usual.

 To help you figure out more about how furnace air flow works and how to work with it, we’ve put together this helpful article.
-If, at any time, you feel that you need to get a professional’s opinion or help, you can call Clover Services.
+If, at any time, you feel that you need to get a professional’s opinion or help, you can call Clover Contracting.
 We’re available all day, no matter the day of the week or the time.

 How your furnace works